DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/controllers.rst

 The EX-CommandStation
 ---------------------

 The |EX-CS| is covered in the :doc:`Getting Started <index>` section, and is usually an Arduino microcontroller, a motor driver and a WiFi shield.
-The Command Station accepts instructions from a controller and generates packets that are transmitted to your track.
+The Command Station accepts instructions from a controller and generates packets that are transmitted to your track and subsequently your trains.

 The Controller (Throttle)
 -------------------------